 Andy Luttrell: 29:17

-So when someone just expresses a political opinion, how were they viewed?
+So when people when someone just expresses a political opinion, how were they viewed?
 Is that kind of what you’re saying?

 Jake Teeny: 29:23